HomeWhy arbitrIQ How It Works Conceptual FrameworkPractical Walkthrough More Trust & SecurityFor ConsultantsPricingFAQ Get Started

 The debate iterates for 2 to 10 turns (configurable).
 Each turn deepens: agents respond to prior arguments, narrow the space of genuine disagreement, and are forced to engage with the strongest form of the opposing position.
 Neither agent can agree to disagree.

-Web grounding is embedded in the debate — not a separate step.
-The Director, Advocate, and Opposition all have access to a live web search module.
-A Summarizer agent processes and verifies retrieved content.
-This ensures arguments are grounded in current facts, not just training data.
+Web grounding and calculation agents are embedded in the debate — not a separate step.
+The Director, Advocate, and Opposition all have access to a live web search module and a specialized calculation agent able to produce quantitative insights through Python programming.
+This ensures arguments are grounded in current and quantitative facts, not just training data and superficial considerations.

 Structured debate between advocate and opposition